luciotato/LiteScript/devel/source-v0.6/Grammar.lite.md

     i++          | i++;           | i++ is marked "executes", it is a statement in itself

 Keep track of 'require' calls, to import modules (recursive)
+Note: commented 2014-6-11

-        if .name is 'require'
+//        if .name is 'require'
-            .getParent(Module).requireCallNodes.push this
+//            .getParent(Module).requireCallNodes.push this

 ---------------------------------
 ##### helper method toString()